-Giving Wings To 5,000 More Dreams: Reliance Foundation UG Scholarships 2023-24 Results Announced
+Giving wings to 5,000 more dreams: Reliance Foundation UG Scholarships 2023-24 results announced

 The Reliance Foundation Undergraduate Scholarships aim to support students in any stream of study to lift themselves, their communities and contribute to India’s future socio-economic development.
 It selects students on merit-cum-means basis and enables them in continuing their undergraduate studies without financial burden.

 As part of its overarching vision for education, excellence and innovation, Reliance Foundation is constantly intensifying efforts to ensure the selection of a strong, diverse, merit-cum-means cohort of undergraduate students, unlock the potential of youth and take the nation to greater heights.
-Till date, 23,136 student scholarships have been awarded, out of which 48 per cent are girls and 3,001 are students with disabilities.
+Till date, 23,136 student scholarships have been awarded, out of which 48% are girls and 3,001 are students with disabilities.

 This year’s cohort includes students from all subject streams including Commerce, Arts, Business/Management, Computer Applications, Science, Medicine, Law, Education, Hospitality, Architecture, Engineering/Technology and other undergraduate degrees.